arturas1000/firstrepository/README.md

-# firstrepository
+# My first program
-my first repository

 ## Introduction
+This program calculates the sum of two numbers.

 ## Installation